isthegeek/User-Media-Drupal/README.md

-Go to admin/content/site/files to see the files by currently logged in user.
+Go to admin/content/site/files to see the files uploaded by currently logged in user.